jplag/JPlag/README.md

 ## Contact
 If you encounter bugs or other issues, please report them [here](https://github.com/jplag/jplag/issues).
-For other purposes, you can contact us at jplag@ipd.kit.edu .
+For other purposes, you can contact us at jplag@ipd.kit.edu.
-If you are doing research related to JPlag, we would love to know what you are doing.
+We would love to hear about your research related to JPlag.
 Feel free to contact us!

 ### More information can be found in our [Wiki](https://github.com/jplag/JPlag/wiki)!